ChristophGordalla/ACO/README.md

 p_ij = tau_ij / sum_allowed_ij tau_ij .

-## Compilation
+## Compilation and Execution

-Simply copy all files to one folder and compile with:
+Copy all files to the same folder.
+Then compile and execute project with:

 ```
-g++ *.cpp -o aco
+make all
+./aco
 ```

 ## Included files: